Music of India: Sufi folk rock / Sufi rock

 Sufi folk rock contains elements of modern hard rock and traditional folk music with Sufi poetry.
 While it was pioneered by bands like Junoon in Pakistan it became very popular, especially in northern India.

 Uttarakhandi

-Uttarakhandi folk music had its root in the lap of nature and the hilly terrain of the region.
-Common themes in the folk music of Uttarakhand are the beauty of nature, various seasons, festivals, religious traditions, cultural practices, folk stories, historical characters, and the bravery of ancestors.
-The folk songs of Uttarakhand are a reflection of the cultural heritage and the way people live their lives in the Himalayas.
-Musical instruments used in Uttarakhand music include the Dhol, Damoun, Hudka, Turri, Ransingha, Dholki, Daur, Thali, Bhankora and Masakbhaja.
-Tabla and Harmonium are also sometimes used, especially in recorded folk music from the 1960s onwards.
-Generic Indian and global musical instruments have been incorporated in modern popular folks by singers like Mohan Upreti, Narendra Singh Negi, Gopal Babu Goswami, and Chandra Singh Rahi.
+The folk music of Uttarakhand is deeply rooted in the natural environment and the hilly terrain of the region.
+The following themes are commonly identified in the folk music of Uttarakhand: the beauty of nature, the various seasons, festivals, religious traditions, cultural practices, folk stories, historical characters, and the bravery of ancestors.
+The musical instruments employed in Uttarakhand music include the Dhol, Damoun, Hudka, Turri, Ransingha, Dholki, Daur, Thali, Bhankora and Masakbhaja.
+Tabla and harmonium are also occasionally employed, especially in recorded folk music from the 1960s onwards.
+The incorporation of generic Indian and global musical instruments into modern popular music has been a significant development, with singers such as Mohan Upreti, Narendra Singh Negi, Gopal Babu Goswami, and Chandra Singh Rahi playing a pivotal role in this evolution.